Saturday, September 14, 2024

 As I stated earlier... self-hypnosis is like daydreaming... you are aware of your activity... but you are not in any way utilizing your conscious or 'critical' mind in a 'judgement' fashion.
 That is... you allow yourself to become 'weightless' in both mind and body... you defy 'gravitational' pain, stress and anxiety as you sit or recline in comfortable surroundings... progressively relaxing your neuromusculoskeletal system... freeing it from the unconscious postural expressions self-defense... looking only to concentrate on the 'movie in your mind' as you create 'self-imagery' conducive to your objective.
 Your objective may be to sleep... reduce pain... or minimize the side-effects of chemotherapy/immunotherapy... but in the end your mind allows your body to receive... and accept... instructions which will help you to correct negative thinking with positive self-imagery... as you make the mind/body loop from top to bottom... and bottom to top... taking back your body from the disease and treatment negatives you may have become accustomed to... while releasing your mind and body from its pain, stress and anxiety.
 As you read this you might ask yourself... can a simple and uncomplicated idea like 'self-hypnosis' really work in this way?
 The answer is... yes it can... and if you continually review this paragraph with uncritical thoughts... you will see that you already know how to do this... and have done it before... many times in your life before your disease.
 Use your imagination as you have used it all of your life... rest your critical mind and let your body renew its strength and vigor at its own pace.

-A brief guide to Neurolinguistics and innovative 'Self-Talk'
+A brief guide to Neurolinguistics and innovative 'Self-Talk.'

 Neurolinguistic programming is not unlike self-hypnosis... but instead of focusing on the visual or imagery cues within your mind... you focus on your unconscious and conscious words... sentences... and phrases you habitually speak to yourself and others... within and without your mind... which can negatively affect your body through the creation of the stressful expressive postures of self-defense.
 Words have meaning intellectually as well as physiologically.
 They affect our state-of-mind.
 Take for instance the term 'partly cloudy' as opposed to 'partly sunny.'
 Both are one and the same... but one seems more positive than the other.
 You must take the time to listen to yourself during the course of your day and hear the often freely based negative intonations of your 'self-talk' in relation to your disease and/or chemotherapy/immunotherapy side-effects.
 You will be amazed at what you think are harmless thoughts or words... but your mind remembers them... and transmutes those words into feelings which your body will process as either negative or positive influences on your disease and its treatment.
 To cleanse your mind of idle negativity and promote a positive 'self-talk' experience... you must willfully accept responsibility for your thoughts of mind... and their transmutation into bodily feelings.
 This is a twenty-four hour a day process.
 From waking to sleeping.
 You must develop a positive approach to the negative patterns of your disease and its side-effects.
 Once again... you already know how to do this... and have done it before.
 Take control of your thoughts and create better feelings... both inside and out.